Aaron S. White Grant

 Eligibility

-Potential grant recipients must meet the following eligibility requirements:
+Potential grant recipients must be a Student or CCI Credential Holder AND meet the following eligibility requirements:

 1. Students must be enrolled and in good standing in a cardiovascular specialty educational program as of March 1, 2025, and during the duration of the educational event.

-2. CCI registrants must be active and in good standing at the time of application and at the time of the educational event (active CCI board members and retired registrants are not eligible).
+2. CCI Credential Holders must be active and in good standing at the time of application and the educational event (active CCI board members and retired Credential holders are not eligible).

-1. Each grant applicant must complete the CCI Aaron S. White Educational Grant application and submit the required grant documentation before the application deadline.
+1. Each grant applicant must complete the CCI Aaron S. White Educational Grant application by submitting the required grant documentation before the application deadline.
 Incomplete applications will not be considered.

-2. Grants will be awarded to one student and one CCI registrant annually.
+2. Grants will be awarded to one student and one credential holder annually.
 Once grants are announced, future applications will not be accepted by previous grant recipients.

 Process

-Step 1: Grant applications and required documentation must be completed and submitted online when the grant period is active.
-It is the applicant’s responsibility to ensure the application information is complete and the required documentation is included BEFORE being submitted.
-Incomplete applications will not be considered and will be rejected.
+The grant application form and required documentation must be completed and submitted online while the grant period is active.
+It is the applicant’s responsibility to ensure their information is complete and the required documentation is included before being submitted.
+Incomplete applications will not be considered.

 Required Grant Application Documents Checklist

-• Student Verification Letter – Student applicants must provide a student verification letter that confirms their enrollment and projected graduation date, and that is signed by the Program Director.
+• Student Verification Letter – Student applicants must provide a student verification letter that confirms their enrollment and projected graduation date, signed by the Program Director.

 • Personal Essay – All applicants must submit a typed essay, 500-word minimum, that includes the following: